 The Choices for Vendors “In Transition” to SaaS

-Adobe subscription revenue increased from 25% to 53% in the year following their switch of their Creative Cloud to a subscription model in April 2013.
+Adobe subscription revenue increased from 25% to 53% in the year following their switch of their Creative Cloud to a subscription model in April 2013, one of the most rapid product transition from a software purchase to a subscription license of any major software product.

-Their stock price has nearly doubled in the same period even with lower revenue and profits.
+Their stock price nearly doubled in the same period even with lower revenue and profits.

 The most important decision in the move to a SaaS model is to get going.
 The move to SaaS will be an ongoing process impacting all parts of the organization, but can be a stepwise process.
 Large vendors will transition product line by product line over a number of years.